worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Issue with panel construction.md

 # Issues with panel construction in the QLFS

-## Overview of the Issues
+## Overview of the issues
 The QLFS employs a rotating panel survey design in which the same household is interviewed for two consecutive quarters before being replaced.
 Typically, a combination of household information and line numbers serves as the panel identifier to track households and individuals across quarters.
 However, when comparing variables that should remain relatively stable or unchanged between two rounds, certain logical inconsistencies may arise, indicating potential issues in data entry and/or panel identification.

 Here are a few examples illustrating these challenges:

-**Age.**  Instances have been observed where the reported age of the same individual drastically changes between two consecutive quarters.
+**Age.**  There were instances where the reported age of the same individual drastically changes between two consecutive quarters.
 One way to examine the scale of this problem is by analyzing the frequency of age differences within the panel identifier across different years.
 While a one-year difference may be tolerable, considering the likelihood that an individual's birth date falls between two survey rounds, the problem becomes more substantial when larger age discrepancies occur.